 Day 3 – Ring of Kerry

-On the third day of this Wild Atlantic Way, it’s time to take on one of Ireland’s most iconic scenic drives – the Ring of Kerry.
+On the third day, it’s time to take on one of Ireland’s most iconic scenic drives – the Ring of Kerry.
 Beginning and ending in the town of Killarney (how convenient that you’ve been based there for 2 nights already!), this route can get incredibly busy, especially in high season, so it’s worth getting as early a start as possible.

 Because you’ve already knocked off some stops on the Ring of Kerry drive yesterday (in Killarney National Park), you can head straight to the Ladies View.
 Other incredible sites on the Derrynane Beach, the village of Sneem and the offshoot Skellig Ring – which you will definitely have time for since you’re getting an early start!